Skip to content

 Resume Doctor

-with Krystle Piamonte & TBD
+with Krystle Piamonte & Cassidy Brown

 Is your resume properly formatted?
 Does it have everything directors need to know?
 Bring your theatrical resume and get one-on-one tips to make it more polished and professional.
 Whether you’re an actor, designer, dramaturg, or director, make sure your resume stands out!